MarkusBiggus/SonnenBackup/README.md

 sensor depth_of_discharge_limit (DoD).
 Depth of Discharge reserve is included in Relative State of Charge (RSoC) overall values, like full_charge_capacity.
 Specific usable values are based on Usable State of Charge (USoC), like usable_capacity, which do not include the DoD limit reported by sensor unusable_capacity.

-Importantly, the reserve_charge percent for backup buffer is based on USoC. eg when sensor sonnenbackup_state is 'standby' USoC equals Backup Reserve Charge, a little less than RSoC.
+Importantly, the reserve_charge percent for backup buffer is based on USoC. eg when sensor activity_state is 'standby' USoC equals Backup Reserve Charge, a little less than RSoC.

 ## Recording
 Some sensor values do not change, some only change when configuration changes, some are of little value when not current.
 These sensors will waste space if recorded.